Open specifications

-An open specification is a specification created and controlled, in an open and fair process, by an association or a standardization body intending to achieve interoperability and interchangeability.
+An open specification is a specification created and controlled, in an open process, by an association or a standardization body intending to achieve interoperability and interchangeability.
 An open specification is not controlled by a single company or individual or by a group with discriminatory membership criteria.
 Copies of Open Specifications are available free of charge or for a moderate fee and can be implemented under reasonable and non-discriminatory licensing (RAND) terms by all interested parties.

 Specifications should not be confused with standards.